 Continental Clothing's staff made three visits at senior management level, and three quality control visits.
 Telephone, skype and email communication was maintained with the factory's different departments on a daily basis throughout the year.
-The factory produced 27.40% of the Company's annual manufacturing volume in number of unit.
-The Company's leverage at the factory was 100% with a leverage within the manufacturing group of 28.30%
+The factory produced 35.52% of the Company's annual manufacturing volume in number of units.
+The Company's leverage at the factory unit was 90% with a leverage within the manufacturing group of 31.07% general, and on topics of harassment prevention and handling especially.